The Conqueror Worm

 Analysis of Literary Devices in “The Conqueror Worm”

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Mimes, in the form of God on high” and the sounds of /i/ and /ai/ in “It writhes!—it writhes!—with mortal pangs”.
+- Assonance: Poe employs assonance, the repetition of vowel sounds, to create musicality and emphasis.
+For example, the repeated short “o” sound in “Mimes, in the form of God on high” and the interplay of “i” and “ai” in “It writhes! it writhes! with mortal pangs” contribute to the poem’s haunting rhythm.

 Analysis of Poetic Devices in “The Conqueror Worm”